G7DAO/protocol/web3/flows/staker.md

     error UnauthorizedForPosition(address owner, address sender);
 ```

-### `STAKER-*`: If an ERC721 staking pool has a cooldown, a position non-holder should not be able to initiate an unstake before the lockup period has expired
+### `STAKER-71`: If an ERC721 staking pool has a cooldown, a position non-holder should not be able to initiate an unstake before the lockup period has expired

 Any attempt to do so should result in the following error: